NatLibFi/fixura-js/README.md

 ## failWhenNotFound

-Set `failWhenNotFound` to `false` to prevent the function from throwing when a fixture file is not found.
+Set `failWhenNotFound` to `false` to prevent the function from throwing an error when a fixture file is not found.
 The function returns `undefined` instead:

 ```js
 const {getFixture} = fixturesFactory({